stolostron/governance-policy-framework/README.md

 - [cis policy controller](https://github.com/open-cluster-management/cis-controller)

 ## Bring your own policy
 You can bring your own policy by implementing a custom policy and controller.
-Read [medium article](https://medium.com/ibm-cloud/develop-your-own-policy-controller-to-integrate-with-ibm-cloud-pak-for-multicloud-management-b5a83f8396e)
+Read [this](https://medium.com/ibm-cloud/develop-your-own-policy-controller-to-integrate-with-ibm-cloud-pak-for-multicloud-management-b5a83f8396e).

 ## More policies
-Find more policies in [policy-collection](https://github.com/open-cluster-management/policy-collection) repo
+Find more policies in [policy-collection](https://github.com/open-cluster-management/policy-collection) repo.